Useful Notes / Frederick The Great

 as typically barbaric Germans overdue for an appointment with the knoutmaster

-Frederick began ruling a sprawling kingdom, short on resources and indefensible.
+Frederick began ruling a small kingdom, short on resources with indefensible borders.
 Therefore he deemed it "necessary"

 to invade the rich Austrian province of Silesia and conquer it.
 This obtained the enmity of the Empress